-1. The appeal site is an area of about 4 ha forming part of the south-facing slope of a narrow dale or valley running generally west to east.
+1. The appeal site is an area of about 7 ha, mainly comprising the east and south-east facing slope of a narrow dale or valley.
 It is fully enclosed by post and wire fencing with no internal divisions.

 The Main Issue